MichalLytek/type-graphql/README.md

 ![logo](https://github.com/19majkel94/type-graphql/blob/master/logo.png?raw=true)

 # TypeGraphQL
-Create GraphQL resolvers and schemas with TypeScript!
+Create GraphQL resolvers and schemas with TypeScript, using classes and decorators!

 ## Design Goals
 We all love GraphQL but creating GraphQL API with TypeScript is a bit of pain.